Simple DIY Pantry Shelf (Holds 24 Quart Mason Jars!)

 - Kreg Jig Pocket System

 This makes a pantry shelf with 4-shelves, each able to hold 6 Quart Mason Jars and with finished dimensions of 43 ¾” tall and 24” wide.
 Feel free to adjust measurements to fit your particular space and needs; just remember to account for your cuts prior to purchasing your lumber!
 In order to remove the quart jars comfortably and without straining the front trim/label piece that keeps the jars from falling out, you need just a touch of extra space, so we cut “bump out” pieces from trim boards to glue between the frame and the front trim/label pieces to give us that perfect bit of extra wiggle room.
 If you plan to use smaller jars, you can likely omit the bump outs; just measure first to make sure!

 Also, we have chosen not to finish this in any way, as we’re hoping to get around to a kitchen makeover sometime in the nearish future with painted cabinets.
-However, you can certainly paint or stain/poly this if you’d like to match your current cabinetry!
+However, you can certainly paint or stain/poly your pantry shelf if you’d like to match your current cabinetry!
 It may look a little odd right now against our cabinets, but I don’t want to have to strip it and redo it later; besides, I’m just thrilled with the extra space and the ability to see, quickly and easily with no digging, what I actually have for dry goods!

 Measuring & Cutting:

 1. Measure and cut lumber for 2 sides (43 ¾” each) and 5 shelves/top piece (22 ½” each) from the 1×4 boards.If you purchased 6ft boards, you can get one side and one shelf from one board, the same from the second, and the remaining 3 shelves/top piece from the final board.
 If you purchased a 12ft board, you can get 1 side and 4 shelves from it and the remaining side and shelf/top piece from the 6ft board.